krystalcherry/azure-network-protocols/README.md

 <img src="https://github.com/krystalcherry/azure-network-protocols/assets/158524799/5f96bd86-0ce0-4881-8619-2d4e74146fd7" height="60%" width="60%" alt="observe dhcp"/>
 </p>
 <p>
-Filtered to DHCP in Wireshark and observed what happens when trying to issue a new IP address to the VM
+Filter to DHCP in Wireshark and observe what happens when trying to issue a new IP address to the VM
 </p>
 <br />